-The Key Decision-Making Metrics (KDMMs) are defined to be the collection of top-level metrics that the Large Electrical Corporation proposes to use to evaluate the efficacy of an Undergrounding Project.
 The KDMMs will be used for approximating risk at the System-Level, Portfolio-Level, and individual Project-Level.
 A System-Level measurement accumulates information from the entire distribution system into a single number.
-A Portfolio-Level measurement accumulates information from every Circuit Segment on a Circuit which has one or more Confirmed Projects as well as their effects on the overall circuit into a single number.
+A Portfolio-Level measurement accumulates information from every Circuit Segment on a Circuit which has one or more Confirmed Projects as well as their effects on the overall Circuit into a single number.
 A Project-Level measurement accumulates risk from all of the equipment on a single Circuit Segment.